juecd/slate/source/index.html.md

 [
   {
     "id": 1,
-    "name": "Fluffums",
-    "breed": "calico",
-    "fluffiness": 6,
-    "cuteness": 7
-  },
-  {
-    "id": 2,
-    "name": "Max",
-    "breed": "unknown",
-    "fluffiness": 5,
-    "cuteness": 10
+    "sku": "hk-001",
+    "warehouseID": "warehouse-010",
+    "quantity": 15
   }
 ]
 ```

-Retrieves the inventory count of the requested sku and warehouseID.
-In the future, this endpoint will allow retrieval of inventory counts across all warehouses based on sku or warehouseID.
+Retrieves the inventory count of the requested SKU and warehouseID.
+In the future, this endpoint will allow retrieval of inventory counts across all warehouses based on SKU or warehouseID.

 Returns an **array** of retrieved Inventory objects if successful.